Celia (1989 film)

 Celia (also known as Celia: Child of Terror) is a 1989 Australian horror drama film written and directed by Ann Turner, and starring Rebecca Smart, Nicholas Eadie, Victoria Longley, and Mary-Anne Fahey.
-Set in 1957, the film centers on an imaginative young girl growing up on the outskirts of Melbourne during the Red Scare, whose fantastical view of the world around her brings about grim results.
+Set in 1957, the film centres on an imaginative young girl growing up on the outskirts of Melbourne during the Red Scare, whose fantastical view of the world around her brings about grim results.

-Released in Australia in 1989 and the United States in 1990, Celia received praise from critics its performances, particularly that of Smart.
+Released in Australia in 1989 and the United States in 1990, Celia received praise from critics for its performances, particularly that of Smart.

 Plot

 In 1957 Box Hill, Australia, imaginative eight-year-old Celia Carmichael is devastated by her grandmother's death.
 After the funeral, Celia envisions a monstrous blue hand of a Hobyah reaching into her bedroom window.
 Upon hearing Celia scream, her mother Pat enters to comfort her.
 Pat takes Celia to the backyard where the screeching is revealed to be a possum.

 The following day, Celia meets her new next-door neighbours, Alice and Evan Tanner, and their children, Meryl, Karl, and Steve.
 On Celia's birthday, she is disappointed to receive a bicycle instead of a pet rabbit; her father, Ray, assures her rabbits are vermin.
 Later, at mass, the priest delivers a sermon deriding the Australian Peace Council, claiming it is a communist front.
 Meanwhile, Celia finds comfort in visions of her grandmother, particularly when being bullied at school by her cousin, Stephanie.
 While Celia plays with the Tanners in a rock quarry one day, Stephanie and her brothers steal a wooden Japanese mask belonging to Celia's grandmother, and chase Celia.

 Celia's father, Ray, becomes angered when he finds that the Tanners are members of the Communist Party of Australia, causing tension between the families.
 He forbids Celia from visiting the Tanner home, and, to appease her, buys her a pet rabbit, which she names Murgatroyd.
 When Celia is found speaking to the Tanner children again, her father grounds her for a week, and informs his brother Burke—the local sergeant, and Stephanie's father—of the Tanners' communist beliefs.
 Celia has a disturbing nightmare in which her grandmother scratches at her window, followed by a gruesome Hobyah.

 One night, Celia and the Tanner children sneak to the rock quarry, where they make effigies of Burke as well as Stephanie and Ray.
 In a ritual around a fire, the children stab the effigies with needles before throwing two of them into Stephanie's bedroom window.
 Celia places the effigy of her father in a cupboard, and when he discovers it, he beats her with a belt.
 After Evan loses his job due to Ray's disclosure of his communist beliefs, Celia and the Tanner children return to the quarry and burn the effigy of Ray, wishing death upon him.
-They are ambushed by Stephanie and her friends, who lock them in a shack before injuring Murgatroyd with a firepoker.
+They are ambushed by Stephanie and her friends, who lock them in a shack before branding Murgatroyd with a hot poker.